Am I Toxic in My Relationship? 15 Ways to Know

 15 ways to know if you’re the toxic one in the relationship

-If a relationship is going poorly or is causing more bad than good, you might begin to ask yourself, “am I the toxic one?”
-Below are 15 signs you are toxic in a relationship.
+If a relationship is going poorly or causing more bad than good, you might begin to ask yourself, “Am I toxic in my relationship?”

 1. You threaten to break up at the first sign of conflict